DiabloNova/Orumyx-/Orumyx Smart Contract.md

 - \( d \): Deflation rate triggered by falling reserves.

 These adaptive mechanisms maintain the value peg and protect against inflationary or deflationary pressures.

 ---

-### **Next Steps:**
-Part 2 has focused on governance, reserve management, and monetary stability mechanisms, laying the foundation for secure and transparent operations.

----